polea003/lower-that/README.md

 npm start
 ```

 **Stop the program with ctrl-c.
-Running the program costs about $0.01/min.
+Running the program costs about $0.10/hr using gpt-4.1-nano.
 Don't forget to stop!**

 ## Contributing